 New engines were urgently required because of the large increase in traffic caused by the war.
 As these engines were designed to operate on nearly all lines, from the heavy mainlines to the lighter branches the axle load had to be limited to 16 ton.
 Unique features of these engines is their streamlined appearance. fully enclosed cab and the use of roller bearings on all axles.
 The first engine, 520, entered service with the S.A.R. on 10 November, 1943 on the Port Pirie line achieving a maximum speed of 78 mph between Red Hill and Port Pirie.

 They were allowed to operate over all the broad gauge lines in the State with the exception of the Riverton-Spalding.
-Bumbumga-Lochiel, Sandergrove-Milang, Monarto South-Sedan, Karoonda-Waikerie, Karoonda-Peebinga, Wanbi-Yinkannie, Renmark-Barmera and Alawoona-Loxton.
-All of the lines listed above were laid with either 50 or 40 lb rails.
+Bumbumga-Lochiel, Sandergrove-Milang, Monarto South-Sedan, Karoonda-Waikerie, Karoonda-Peebinga, Wanbi-Yinkannie, Renmark-Barmera and Alawoona-Loxton lines.
+All of the lines listed above were laid with either 50 or 40 lb rails, and were therefore too light, for most of the SAR's large power locomotives.
 The most common use of these engines was on the Port Pine line passenger trains.
 They also saw service on trains to Terowie, Tailem Bend and Pinnaroo and after the widening of the gauge from Wolseley to the South East ran to Mount Gambier.

-In 1971-72 $20,000 was raised to allow the engine to be returned to running service at the Islington Workshops and on 16 May 1972 it worked its "first trip" to Sandy Creek.
-Since that time considerable expense has been incurred on other major work all of which is now carried out by SteamRanger at the Dry Creek Depot.
+In 1971-72 $20,000 was raised to allow the engine to be returned to running condition at the SAR's Islington Workshops, and on 16 May 1972 worked its recommissioning train to Sandy Creek in the picturesque Barossa Valley.
+Since that time, considerable expense has been incurred on other major work all of which was carried out at SteamRanger's Dry Creek, and later Mt Barker Depots.